The Denizen: ‘Designing in Lockdown’

 Following on from a successfully installed show home at ‘The Denizen’, our Senior Interior Designer Aless was recently asked to contribute to an editorial piece instructed by Taylor Wimpey Central London.
-The article was looking at current trends, but focusing on how we are living and using our homes during the global pandemic.
+The article was looking at current trends but focused on how we are living and using our homes during COVID.
 This is something we really tried to understand and overcome in our design of the 3-bed apartment.
 Here’s the interview…

 ALEX: What’s hot right now in the design world?

 Aless: There are so many different trends around at the moment, it’s refreshing to see such variety and something for everyone!
 We are really enjoying colour blocking with paint as it’s an affordable, quick way to add zoning, character and colour to a room.